codeigniter4/CodeIgniter4/user_guide_src/source/contributing/styleguide.rst

 Whitespace, indentation and alignment
 *************************************

-- Indentation MUST use only tabs.
+- Best practice: indentation SHOULD use only tabs.
-- Alignment MUST use only spaces.
+- Best practice: alignment SHOULD use only spaces.
+- If using tabs for anything, you MUST set the tab spacing to 4.

+This will accommodate the widest range of developer environment options, while maintaining consistency of code appearance.

-The following code block would have a single tab at the beginning of each line containing braces, and two tabs at the beginning of the nested statements.
+Following the "best practice" above, the following code block would have a single tab at the beginning of each line containing braces, and two tabs at the beginning of the nested statements.
 No alignment is implied.::